asyncura/ProtonMailBridgeDocker/README.md

 # Proton Mail Bridge docker

-A docker version of the [Proton mail Bridge](https://proton.me/mail/bridge) command line interface.
+An always-up-to-date docker version of the [Proton mail Bridge](https://proton.me/mail/bridge) command line interface.
 It creates a local SMTP server, so other docker containers can send emails via your Proton email account.

 __!WARNING!__ As of the time of this writing, you need a paid plan (Mail Plus, Proton Unlimited or Proton for Business) to be able to log in.
 It won't work with a free account.